Skip to Content

 Carmel Church

-Visit historic Carmel Mission.
+Visit the historic Carmel Mission.
 The Carmel Mission (San Carlos Borroméo de Carmelo Mission) is a National Historic Landmark.

-This Basilica dates back to the 18th century and houses various displays on everything from Colonial Spanish Liturgical art, artifacts and exhibits about the restoration of the mission and a beautiful courtyard.
+This Basilica dates back to the 18th century and houses various displays on everything from Colonial Spanish Liturgical art, artifacts and exhibits about the restoration of the mission, and a beautiful courtyard.

 Great San Francisco Day Trips